gousebee9581/Employee-Review-System/README.md

         npm start || nodemon index.js
    ````

-#### If you want to make an employee as admin then use the secret key : happy.
+#### If you want to make an employee as admin then use the secret key : Gouse.

 ### Features